Ryan T. Woo

-I’m an incoming computer science PhD student at Arizona State University working at the intersection of educational technology, human-computer interaction, and applied machine learning.
-I build and study how human-in-the-loop adaptive learning and tutoring systems, inspectable knowledge representations, and collaboration tools can help diverse learners and educators succeed across K-12, higher education, and workforce training contexts.
+I work at the intersection of educational technology, human-computer interaction, and applied machine learning.
+I build and study how adaptive learning, personalized tutoring systems, interactive learning environments, collaboration tools, information visualization, immersive training, and other forms of technology-enhanced learning can help diverse learners and educators succeed across formal education and workforce training contexts.

-Currently, I split my time between the Construction Workforce and Technology (CWT) Lab led by Dr. Ricardo Eiris in the School of Sustainable Engineering and the Built Environment and the Sonoran Visualization Lab (SVL) led by Dr. Chris Bryan in the School of Computing and Augmented Intelligence.
+Currently, I split my time between the Sonoran Visualization Lab (SVL) led by Dr. Chris Bryan in the School of Computing and Augmented Intelligence and the Construction Workforce and Technology (CWT) Lab led by Dr. Ricardo Eiris in the School of Sustainable Engineering and the Built Environment at ASU.

 Research Highlights